He was a volunteer assistant this past season

-Williams served two seasons (2010-12) as an assistant coach for the Irish women's lacrosse team and was instrumental with overseeing team defense and team goalkeepers, while also assisting with recruiting, scouting opponents and camps and clinics.
+Williams served two seasons (2010-12) as an assistant coach for the Notre Dame women's lacrosse team and was instrumental with overseeing team defense and team goalkeepers, while also assisting with recruiting, scouting opponents and camps and clinics.

-In two seasons for Notre Dame, Williams helped compile a 23-15 record as he worked directly with many goalkeepers and defenders who brought in national awards.
+In two seasons for UND, Williams helped compile a 23-15 record as he worked directly with many goalies and defenders who brought in national awards.
 The Irish were eighth in the country in caused turnovers and 34th in scoring defense in 2012.
 They finished with a 13-4 record and were eliminated by national champion Northwestern in the first round of the NCAA tournament.

 Assisting with both the offense and defense, he helped coach the 2010 Colonial Athletic Association (CAA) Player of the Year, three First Team All-CAA picks, two second team choices and two all-rookie selections.